-This session is for any member of staff interested in applying their knowledge and perspectives to problems in industry, commerce and government via consultancy during their research.
+This session is for any member of staff or student interested in applying their knowledge and perspectives to problems in industry, commerce and government via consultancy during their research/study/employment.

 The speakers will introduce you to the world of academic consultancy, from acting as an expert to providing specialist advice.
-Consulting can enable you to make an impact, on organisations and on people within those organisations.
+Consulting can enable you to make an impact, on organisations and on people within those organisations and on wider society.
 They will also introduce you to the support Oxford and Cambridge Universities can offer you when consulting.

 Key questions we will cover:

 - What is consultancy?

 - Why do consultancy - motivations and benefits?